eclipse-copilot/eclipse-copilot/CONTRIBUTING.md

 ### Overview
 The plug-in has two major modules:
 - Copilot Core - The core part of the plug-in, including the Copilot Language Server, which enables Eclipse to integrate with GitHub Copilot via the language server protocol.
-- Copilot UI - UI logic mostly
+- Copilot UI - Handles all user interface components and interactions, including displaying Copilot suggestions, providing Chat view with ask and agnet mode and integrating Copilot features into the Eclipse IDE's UI.

 ### Setup
 1. Fork and clone the repository: `git clone https://github.com/eclipse-copilot/eclipse-copilot.git`